Faraday Future Intelligent Electric Inc (FFIE) Shares Plummet Below 1-Year High - News Heater

 Simply click here to receive it.

-The average price point forecasted by analysts for Faraday Future Intelligent Electric Inc (FFIE) is $800.00, The public float for FFIE is 17.27M, and currently, short sellers hold a 41.05% ratio of that float.
-The average trading volume of FFIE on October 19, 2023 was 4.21M shares.
+The average price estimated by analysts for FFIE is $800.00, The public float for FFIE is 17.27M, and at present, short sellers hold a 41.05% of that float.
+The average trading volume of FFIE on October 23, 2023 was 4.43M shares.

 FFIE’s Market Performance